kusanali3110/Osu-BeatmapDownloader/readme.md

 ## How to use

-1. To begin with, you need to create a [OAuth Application](https://osu.ppy.sh/home/account/edit#oauth) on your Osu! account.
+1. To begin, you need to create a [OAuth Application](https://osu.ppy.sh/home/account/edit#oauth) on your Osu! account.
 Click on "New OAuth applicaion", give it a name and "Register application", you will recieve CLIENT ID and CLIENT SECRET.
 2. Launch "BeatmapDownloader.exe".
 At the first launch, the tool will ask you to provide CLIENT ID and CLIENT SECRET.
 Use information you got in the first step.
 3. After that, a file called "config.ini" will be created at the same directory, containing provided information.
 You can change those information at any time you want.